orvi-tmp/learning-c-with-pebble/chapter09.md

 #### Project 9.2 ####

 This project creates a "word calculator".
 The starter code, which can be found here, uses the buttons on a Pebble smartwatch to cycle numbers and operators.
 The "select" button moves to the next position.
-When the operator "=" is selected, and the "select" button is pressed, the app will display the value resulting from the computation displayed.
+As the numbers in the calculation change, you are to display the words associated with all the numbers.
+An example is given in figure below.

+IMAGE

 You are to write a function `num2words` that will take an integer parameter and produce a string that expresses the value in words.
 For example, if you call the function like this